Second Circuit Holds Foreign Banks Are Not Subject to Jurisdiction Based on the Presence of a U.S. Branch

 The Second Circuit also rejected an argument that the banks had waived their jurisdictional objections by not asserting them in the district court, because until January 2014, when the Supreme Court issued Daimler, any argument that a foreign bank with a New York branch was not subject to general jurisdiction in New York would have been futile because it was contrary to controlling precedent.

-Allen & Overy LLP represented Bank of China, and Industrial and Commercial Bank of China in the two appeals.
+Allen & Overy LLP represents Bank of China and Industrial and Commercial Bank of China in the two appeals.

 The plaintiffs moved to compel the banks to comply with the freezing injunctions, and the banks cross-moved to modify the injunctions so that they would not require the banks to freeze accounts in China because, among other reasons, Chinese law does not permit a Chinese bank to freeze an account in China under order of a foreign court.
 The district courts compelled the banks to comply with the asset restraints, asserting general personal jurisdiction on the basis that the banks were doing business in New York by operating branches there.